andi-blafasl/vim/readme.md

     sudo apt-get install source-highlight
     ```

-2. add the follown to your .bashrc:
+2. add the following to your .bashrc:
     ```sh
     # add syntax-highlighting to less
     if [ -x /usr/share/source-highlight/src-hilite-lesspipe.sh ]; then